 Menstrual cups can be used by the majority of women!
 They are suitable for any age, however, they should not be used immediately post-birth until you have healed.
 Also if you have medical conditions such as a prolapse etc, you should consult with your doctor first before switching to using a menstrual cup.
 And expect some learning curve when making the switch.

 Toxic Shock Syndrome (TSS) and menstrual cups

-While the link between using disposable tampons and TSS has been widely linked there hasn't been the same link made between menstrual cups and the condition.
-There has been one reported case, that we are aware of, of a menstrual cup user having developed TSS so while it would appear that it is a possibility it seems to be rare.
+While the link between using disposable tampon or pad and toxic shock syndrome associated infections (TSS) has been widely linked there hasn't been the same link made between menstrual cups and the condition.
+There has been one reported case, that we are aware of, of a menstrual cup user having developed toxic shock syndrome (TSS) so while it would appear that it is a possibility it seems to be rare.

 Current advice is to ensure the requisite build-up of bacteria that cause toxic shock syndrome (TSS) is prevented by sterilising the menstrual cup prior to reinsertion.
 The best practice would be to have two menstrual cups and to sterilise one while using the other.